tieredfountainjune2020bannerw

 Parking: The Public Tour Security Screening Center is the designated area for public parking and includes handicapped-accessible parking spaces.

 Security Screening: Visitors are subject to security screening prior to entering the Tour and Visitor Center.
-All visitors are screened by a magnetometer and all items that are permitted inside the building are screened by an X-ray device.
-Special Note: Cellphones, cameras, backpacks, and food/beverages are NOT allowed inside the facility.
+All visitors are screened by a magnetometer and all items that are permitted inside the building are screened by an X-ray device. ** Important Note: Cellphones, cameras, backpacks, and food/beverages are NOT allowed inside the facility.

 Following the tour, for those who wish, we will arrange to meet for lunch at a TBD restaurant